KSE-100 falls 1.48% as Covid cases, high oil prices dent sentiment

 Pakistan stocks came under the hammer on Wednesday with the benchmark KSE-100 Index bleeding 674 points to fall below the 45,000 level as a rising number of Covid cases and upwards marching oil prices dented investor sentiment.

-Volume of shares traded went upwards, but selling pressure was witnessed across the board with cement, auto, and technology stocks bearing the brunt.
+While not as bad in comparison, selling pressure was witnessed across the board with cement, auto, and technology stocks bearing the brunt.
+Volume of shares traded, however, was higher.

 “Initial pressure came from TRG when the stock closed at its lower limit," said brokerage house Topline Securities in a post-market comment.
 "Cement and banking sector also came under the hammer."